280. For Investigators Conducting International Research

 National policies such as the availability of national health insurance, philosophically different legal systems, and social policies distinguish international research from U.S. research may have implications for international research.

-NOTE: Preliminary information about ethical and human research protection requirements for individuals countries may be obtained from the USDHHS OHRP website, International pages by referencing the USDHHS OHRP International Compilation of Human Research Protections.
+NOTE: Preliminary information about ethical and human research protection requirements for individual countries may be obtained from the USDHHS OHRP website, International pages by referencing the USDHHS OHRP International Compilation of Human Research Protections.
 Investigators may need to provide the IRB with documentation of permission to conduct research in the country.

 Qualifications of Principal Investigators